Travel, accommodation and living expenses

 If no accommodation is provided by the establishment AND your rotation is in the Montreal area, you must apply for accommodation to the FMRQ.

-To reserve a place in one of the three FMRQ apartments located in Montreal:
+To reserve a place in one of the two FMRQ apartments located in Montreal:

 Third: Reimbursement of $580/28 days